 Nature Recovery Ranger: North Bristol Trust

-North Bristol NHS Trust’s Southmead Hospital is one of the pilot sites for the Centre for Sustainable Healthcare’s Nature Recovery Rangers project, which launched in March 2021.
+North Bristol NHS Trust’s Southmead Hospital was one of the pilot sites for the Centre for Sustainable Healthcare’s Nature Recovery Rangers project, which launched in March 2021.
+The project was originally supported by the Green Recovery Challenge Fund and now by Southmead Hospital Charity.
 One of the key lessons learned from the pilot is that Nature Recovery Rangers work well in different places because these are flexible roles that can be shaped to suit different situations.
 This can be clearly seen in the way Southmead’s ranger has adapted her post to suit the needs and opportunities presented by this site and its staff.

 A large, modern hospital, Southmead has green space opportunities of various levels of formality.
 The main building is ringed by flower beds of varying sizes and types, which have been planted and looked after since the hospital opened in 2014.
 Our Nature Recovery Ranger, Phoebe Webster, has worked her way around the building refreshing the planting and maintenance of these beds.
 Drought-resistant beds are particularly valuable as they don’t require watering, and when Phoebe arrived, she replanted these with species that could thrive in conditions of benign neglect, such as ‘Catmint’ (Nepeta), ‘Sea Hollies’ (Erygnium x zabelii) and ‘Silver Carpet’ (Stachys byzantine).
 In other locations, Phoebe focused on herbs, also generally robust, as these provide additional benefits for both wildlife and people.
 Bees and cooks both love them!